 D Day Sicily

-What happened on the day of the landings, 10 July, is a story for my book [story], but, in brief, the 6 Seaforths led the landings and the attack on the nearby town of Cassibile [map], which they captured.
+On the day of the landings, 10 July, the 6 Seaforths led the landings and the attack on the nearby town of Cassibile [map], which they captured.
 Syracuse [map] was then taken by the Northants and Royal Scots Fusiliers, with help from the glider troops of Operation Ladbroke.
 The next day, the 11th, the Northants and the accompanying Sherman tanks of 3 County of London Yeomanry [photo] were held up south of the town of Priolo [map], north of Syracuse.
 Here, for the first time in Sicily, the British encountered German forces.
 The Germans were equipped with first class anti-tank weapons and armoured vehicles, and several Sherman tanks were knocked out [photo].

 By the morning of the 12th, the day of Jim’s death, the Germans had pulled out of Priolo.
 It seems they withdrew because they guessed that the British were planning to use maximum firepower against them, including the much-feared heavy guns of the Royal Navy.
 The German plan presumably did not include being annihilated pointlessly.
 Instead they were fighting delaying actions while strong reinforcements gathered further north in better defensive positions.
 Their decision to evacuate Priolo was wise – the British plans did indeed include a barrage by all the divisional artillery, and also a bombing attack by 36 Kittyhawk fighter-bombers [photo].
 The barrage was cancelled just in time, but it was too late to cancel the air attack, which went ahead.
 Two planes collided and fell in the sea, with only one of the pilots surviving.